 Founded in 1991, The AfriCat Foundation is a family-run, non-profit organisation in central Namibia.
-Their mandate is to assist with the long term conservation of Namibia’s large carnivores: that magnificent creature, the cheetah; the beautiful leopard; the fascinating brown hyena and of course the icon of Africa: the lion.
+Their mandate is to assist with the long term conservation of Namibia’s large carnivores: the cheetah; the beautiful leopard; the brown hyena and of course the icon of Africa: the lion.

 The Hanssen family settled here in the 1970s, and during their farming years were exposed to extreme cattle loss as cheetahs and other predators took their livestock.
 Hunting, trapping and shooting these predators didn't alleviate the problem in any way, so, thinking, "if you can't beat 'em..." they switched to conserving these fine animals instead.

 Enter AfriCat.
 AfriCat provides solutions to the clash between Namibia's farmers and predators through farmer assistance, education, research and welfare.
 Working closely with communal and commercial livestock farmers, they introduce diverse and effective farm management techniques to protect both livestock and large predators simultaneously.

 About 3,000 cheetahs - a third of the world's population lives in Namibia and their genes are considered the purest.
 So when your grandkids' grandkids see a cheetah in full sprint gasping in awe, chances are its continuing survival was due in no small part to the cheetahs of Namibia and the Hanssen family.

 With a dwindling global population of lions, these predators have been declared a protected species in Namibia with an estimated total between 600 to 1000 in the whole country.
 AfriCat North, bordering on Etosha National Park has been set up to protect, research and rehabilitate lions into the global gene pool, again, their disease-free genes make the Etosha lions particularly attractive to conservationists.